Harry S. Truman Scholarship

 - Read the guidelines and download the sample application online on the Truman Scholarship website.

 - Should you decide to apply for the campus competition, download the sample online application on the Truman Scholarship website.
 Submit a completed application, an unofficial transcript, and three letters of recommendation to the Office of Undergraduate Research.
-If your letter writers would prefer, they may email their letters directly to the Office of Undergraduate Research.
-All materials must be received by November 26, 2012.
+If your letter writers would prefer, they may email their letters directly to the Dr. Ben Rayder.

 - If you are planning to apply for the campus competition, it is also a good idea to schedule an appointment with a representative from the Office of Undergraduate Research.

-- At the meeting: Be prepared to talk through your responses to the essays from the application with a scholarship advisor.
-Plan to provide the names of at least three (3) letter writers.
+- At the meeting: Plan to provide the names of at least three (3) letter writers.
 Bring in a résumé listing awards, honors, activities, research, jobs, service, leadership, hobbies, etc.

-Contact the Office of Undergraduate Research if you’re interested in applying for this scholarship.
+Contact Dr. Ben Rayder if you’re interested in applying for this scholarship.